pantsbuild/flake8-pantsbuild/README.md

 ¹ This lint is disabled by default.
 See the above section [`Error Codes`](#error-codes) for instructions on how to enable this lint.

 ² To use `isort` with Pants, set `backend_packages2.add = ["pants.backend.python.lint.isort"]` in your `pants.toml`.

+³ The `PB6*` lints are only available in the `1.x` release series for this plugin because `2.x` drops support for Python 2.
+Please refer to the README at https://github.com/pantsbuild/flake8-pantsbuild/blob/1.x/README.md#error-codes for instructions on how to use this plugin.

 ## Development